adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/FrequentlyAskedQuestions.md

 ## I can't figure out why Google Mock thinks my expectations are not satisfied.
 What should I do? ##

-You might want to run your test with `--gmock_verbose=info`.
+You might want to run your out with `--gmock_verbose=info`.
 This flag lets Google Mock print a trace of every mock function call it receives.
 By studying the trace, you'll gain insights on why the expectations you set are not met.